-The Conglomerate Formations near the Comet Mine had previously been explored by both the Stubbs Family (previous owners of the Comet Mine, see SH&MT Stubbs 1992/93 & 1993/94 Exploration Reports: WAMEX, Mines Department Index, M8113-A39484 & 42569) and BHP Minerals on behalf of Haoma.
+The conglomerates near the Comet Mine had previously been explored by both the Stubbs Family (previous owners of the Comet Mine, see SH&MT Stubbs 1992/93 & 1993/94 Exploration Reports: WAMEX, Mines Department Index, M8113-A39484 & 42569) and BHP Minerals on behalf of Haoma.
 Both reported only a small number of nuggets without finding "a gold bearing conglomerate".

-Haoma believes it has now discovered at Comet Mine area C2 a significant 'gold bearing conglomerate' which had previously not been identified.
+Haoma believes it has now discovered at Comet Mine (area C2) a significant 'gold bearing conglomerate' which had previously not been identified.

-Ground exploration activities conducted near the Comet Mine in 1992-1994 identified alluvial gold in the area.
-It is known that in areas of conglomerate outcropping as described above, alluvial gold will provide a marker for possible identification of gold bearing conglomerate.
+Ground exploration activities conducted near the Comet Mine in 1992-1994 identified alluvial gold in the area near outcropping conglomerates.
+In areas of outcropping conglomerate, the presence of alluvial gold will provide a 'marker' or 'pathfinder' for identification of gold bearing conglomerate.